 The Fund has agreed its own customised benchmark and Fund Objective which was set to ensure that the Fund's asset allocation policy reflected its own liability characteristics and not the average of a peer group.
 The Investment Advisory panel regularly review the Fund's overall asset allocation and if appropriate make recommendations to the Pension Committee to amend the asset allocation.
 The Fund's overall objective strategy is to maximise investment returns and by doing so it is designed to minimise, or at least stabilise, future employer contributions and to avoid large variations in contributions.
-This current version of the

-ISS reflects the increasing significance of the pooling of the Fund's investments through the Wales Pension Partnership (WPP) as well as how Environmental, Social and Governance (ESG) considerations are taken into account with the Fund's investment decisions.
+This current version of the ISS reflects the increasing significance of the pooling of the Fund's investments through the Wales Pension Partnership (WPP) as well as how Environmental, Social and Governance (ESG) considerations are taken into account with the Fund's investment decisions.

-The Fund's 2020/21 Asset Allocation included a 60% allocation to Equities which included the 10% allocation to a Low Carbon Fund and a 30% allocation to Global Equity compared to 15% for UK Equity.
-The meeting of the Pension Committee in February 2021 approved the recommendation of the Investment Advisory Panel that a further investment of c10% of the Fund's value should be made into the Low Carbon Fund.
+The Fund's 2021/22 Asset Allocation included a 60% allocation to Equities which included the 20% allocation to a Low Carbon Fund, a 30% allocation to Global Equity, a 5% allocation to Emerging Markets plus 15% for UK Equity.
+The meeting of the Pension Committee in February 2021 approved the recommendation of the Investment Advisory Panel that a further investment of c10% of the Fund's value, to increase the allocation to 20%, should be made into the Low Carbon Fund with a corresponding reduction in UK Equity.
+The November 2020 meeting of the Pension Committee had previously approved the transfer of the Fund's legacy Regional Equity holdings into the two WPP Global Equity sub-funds.